microsoftgraph/microsoft-graph-docs-contrib/concepts/webhooks-with-resource-data.md

 A few things to note about this type of notification:
 - The `"lifecycleEvent": "reauthorizationRequired"` field designates this notification as an authorization challenge.
 - The notification does not contain any information about a specific resource, because it is not related to a resource change, but to the subscription state change.
-- Similar to resource notifications, lifecycle notifications may be batched together (in the **value** array), each with a possibly different **lifecycleEvent** value.
+- Similar to resource notifications, life cycle notifications may be batched together (in the **value** array), each with a possibly different **lifecycleEvent** value.
 Process each notification in the batch accordingly.

 #### Actions to take